GRACE

 The Decalogue

-The Decalogue, also known as "The Ten Commandments," was the representation
+The Decalogue, also known as "The Ten Commandments," was

-only ten commandments rather than the numerous commandments of the entire
+Moses.
+It contained only ten commandments rather than the numerous

-Mosaic Law.
-However, it symbolized the Covenant.
-It was written
+commandments of the entire Mosaic Law.
+However, it symbolized the

-by God Himself and given to Moses.
-The Decalogue was similar to the
+Covenant.
+It was written by God Himself and given to Moses.

-"Bill of Rights" in the U. S. Constitution.
-It was a representative
+The Decalogue was similar to the "Bill of Rights" in the U. S. Constitution.

-part of the entire Mosaic Law.
+It was a representative part of the entire Mosaic Law.

-The Decalogue clearly defined the boundaries of the Grace of God for
+The Decalogue clearly defined the boundaries of the Grace

-respond to the grace offer, it would receive grace blessing.
+to respond to the grace offer, it would receive grace blessing.
 However,

 if Israel chose to reject the grace of God, then it would be cursed.

-Now, Israel did nothing to deserve the grace plan called the Mosaic
+Now, Israel did nothing to deserve the grace plan called

-Law.
+the Mosaic Law.
 To respond to the grace offer was a volitional choice.

 The blessings of God's grace would be given based upon keeping the grace